-REMEMBER: If you have broken conditions or absconded in the past, it is better to admit to this in front of the judge, as this will show that you are honest about your mistakes.
+REMEMBER: If you have broken conditions or absconded in the past, it is better to admit this to the judge, as this will show that you are honest about your mistakes.
 If you try to excuse yourself, you might appear untrustworthy.